yuyq96/ChatBot/README.md

   - Based on [Tornado](https://github.com/tornadoweb/tornado).

   - Support Wechat Mass Platform API.
+(Get your token from the Wechat Mass Platform [website](https://mp.weixin.qq.com/) and set it in the `ChatBot.cfg`  if you want to support it)

 - [wechat](https://github.com/archie-yu/ChatBot/blob/master/chatbot/util/service/wechat.py)